BioReceivers

 Reproductive

-Reflects long-term hormonal and mitochondrial health.
+Enables the interface between individuals and the continuation of biology beyond the self, reflecting long-term hormonal and mitochondrial health.
 Needs hormonal synchrony, toxin avoidance, and energy sufficiency.

 Excretory & Lymphatic